Author: Dr. Athanasios Pallis and Dr. Theo Notteboom

 - Planning maximum crane allocation and adherence to berth windows, such as reaching agreements on available cranes, volume forecasts, allocations, and dock labor order.

 - Organization of bunker and store deliveries.
-This coordination refers to sharing information and plans for deliveries planned not to conflict with operations at the terminal and complete before or during port operations.
+This coordination refers to sharing information and plans for deliveries so that they do not conflict with operations at the terminal and are completed before or during port operations.

 - Late ordering of services (pilot, tugs, linesmen) by the carriers.

 Terminal operators also collaborate with shippers and other cargo interests, with a focus on:

 - The latest possible delivery window to receive cargoes.

 - Load information (volumes, weights, container numbers, destination).